 Why is this medication prescribed?

-Daratumumab injection is used alone or in combination with other medications to treat multiple myeloma (a type of cancer of the bone marrow) that has not improved with treatment or that had improved after treatment with other medications but the condition returned.
+Daratumumab injection is used alone or in combination with other medications to treat multiple myeloma (a type of cancer of the bone marrow) in people who have not improved with treatment or who have improved after treatment with other medications but the condition returned.
 Daratumumab injection is also used in combination with other medications to treat multiple myeloma in newly diagnosed people who are unable to receive an autologous stem cell transplant (procedure in which certain blood cells are removed from the body and then returned to the body after chemotherapy and/or radiation treatment) and in people who have not improved with treatment or who have improved after treatment with other medications but the condition returned after treatment.
 Daratumumab is in a class of medications called monoclonal antibodies.
 It works by helping the body to slow or stop the growth of cancer cells.

 How should this medicine be used?